Sweden, New York

 Sweden is a town in Monroe County, New York, United States.
-It is part of the Rochester metropolitan area, New York.
-This town is located on the west border of the county.
-The Erie Canal passes through the northern part of the town and Route 19 is a major north-south highway.
-The population was 14,175 at the 2010 census.
+It is part of the Rochester metropolitan area.
+The town is located on the west border of the county.
+The Erie Canal passes through the northern part of the town, and Route 19 is a major north–south highway.
+The population was 13,244 at the 2020 census, down from 14,175 in 2010.

 History

-This town was part of The Triangle Tract.
+The area that is now the town of Sweden was part of the Triangle Tract.
 Settlers began arriving before 1806.
-The town was created by a mandate of the New York State Legislature in 1813 to break up the west part of the county into three new towns named Bergen, Sweden and Murray.
+The town was created by a mandate of the New York State Legislature in 1813 to break up the west part of the county into three new towns named Bergen, Sweden, and Murray.

-The town of Sweden was established in 1814 from the Town of Murray in part of Monroe County.
+The town of Sweden was established in 1814 from the town of Murray in part of Monroe County.
 The first Sweden town meeting was held on April 5, 1814.

 Lake View Cemetery was listed on the National Register of Historic Places in 2009.

 Geography

+Sweden is on the western edge of Monroe County.
+It is bordered on the north by the town of Clarkson and on the east by the towns of Parma and Ogden, all in Monroe County; on the west by the town of Clarendon in Orleans County; and on the south by the town of Bergen in Genesee County.
+Downtown Rochester is 18 mi to the east.
+The village of Brockport, situated along the Eric Canal, occupies the northern part of Sweden.

+New York State Route 19 crosses the center of the town, leading north through Brockport 9 mi to Hamlin and south 6 mi to Bergen village.
+State Route 31 crosses the northern part of the town, just south of Brockport, and leads east to Rochester and west 24 mi to Medina.